criblio/python-api-wrapper/README.md

 Creating a route is actually updating "default" route table by adding the route object to the list, so the HTTP method used is PATCH, and not POST.
 Similarly, deleting a route involves updating the "default" route table by removing the route object from the list.

-To make things easier, the SDK provides the following methods to deal with the route table:
+To make things easier, the API wrapper module provides the following methods to deal with the route table:

 - `get_routes(base_url, cribl_auth_token, worker_group)`